Loading Events

 Event Series (See All)

-Social workers work daily at the frontline of human rights.
-They support individuals and communities while navigating complex systems, legal frameworks, and institutional expectations.
-In doing so, social workers areboth holders of rights—including the right to decent work, safety, and professional autonomy—and professionals with responsibilities to respect and protect the human rights of service recipients.
+Social workers operate daily at the frontline of human rights, supporting individuals and communities while navigating complex systems, laws, and institutional expectations.
+They are both holders of rights — including decent work, safety, and professional autonomy — and professionals responsible for respecting and protecting the human rights of service recipients.

 Objectives